-For the fiscal year ended January 31, 2006, we recorded income from continuing operations in the approximate amount of \$10.9 million, compared to income from continuing operations of approximately \$2.0 million for the fiscal year ended January 31, 2005 and a loss of \$3.6 million for the fiscal year ended January 31, 2004.
+For the fiscal year ended January 31, 2006, we recorded income from continuing operations of \$10.9 million, compared to income from continuing operations of approximately \$2.0 million for the fiscal year ended January 31, 2005 and a loss of \$3.6 million for the fiscal year ended January 31, 2004.
 We had no income or loss from discontinued operations for the fiscal year ended January 31, 2006 compared to income of \$0.1 million for the fiscal year ended January 31, 2004.

 During fiscal 2006, our results of operations were affected by several significant factors.
 Our revenues increased \$8.2 million, reflecting a significant increase in leasing revenues of \$5.0 million and an increase in equipment sales of \$3.2 million primarily as a result of our acquisition of Seamap.
-The increase in revenues was attributable to several factors.
 Our increase in leasing revenues was largely attributable to the significant increase in leasing activities recorded by our U.S. operations.

-Our fixed and variable costs are an important factor affecting our results of operations.
+Our fixed and variable costs are important factors affecting our results of operations.
 Depreciation expense totaled \$9.0 million, and includes amortization of intangible assets in the amount of \$0.3, for the year ended January 31, 2006.
 This expense will vary between periods based on acquisitions of new equipment and sales of equipment with remaining depreciable life.
 Direct cost of seismic leasing is a variable expense that fluctuates with our equipment leasing revenues.
 The main components of this cost are freight, sublease expenses and repairs and maintenance, to the extent that repairs performed are normal wear and tear and not billable to the lease customer.